xpcrts/Steaming-IP-Camera-Nodejs/README.md

 ## Acknowledgments

 * Hat tip to anyone whose code was used
-* Inspiration: Thank to Celalettin Erbulut
+* Inspiration: Thank you to Celalettin Erbulut
 * etc